-As the world watches the global spread of coronavirus, much of its attention has been fixed on Italy, the site of the second-largest outbreak outside of China (where the virus originated) when the pandemic was declared.
-While thousands of travelers have already been forced or encouraged to cancel or reschedule their Italy travel plans, others are looking ahead and wondering: Is it safe to travel to Italy?
+While thousands of travelers have already been forced or encouraged to cancel or reschedule their Italy travel plans, others are looking ahead and wondering: When will it be safe to travel to Italy?

 Coronavirus in Italy

-The relatively high death toll is largely due to Italy's high population of senior citizens.
+The relatively high death toll is largely due to Italy's large population of senior citizens.
 More than 20 percent of Italians are age 65 years and over, and that age group is the most vulnerable to serious illness and death from coronavirus.
 At first, the government of Italy attempted to contain the virus in a handful of northern regions but when those efforts failed, the entire country was ordered into lockdown in a drastic effort to slow or halt its spread.

-The nationwide lockdown was announced on March 9, 2020 and was extended until May 3.
-The lockdown essentially required that Italians stay home.
+The nationwide lockdown was announced on March 9, 2020, and was extended until May 3, essentially requiring that Italians stay home at all times.
 Because the virus can spread so rapidly, even among those who show no symptoms (and therefore don't suspect that they are coronavirus-positive), strict rules were in place to limit person-to-person contact and possible transmission.
 As of May 4, however, those restrictions were slowly loosened and by the time summer arrived, Italians were allowed to move around and restaurants, bars, and shops were reopened.